-We propose to capture and collar up to 60 pronghorn in 2 separate herds in northern Nevada that are known to have extensive migration movements.
-The information from the GPS collars will be used to delineate migration corridors, stop-over locations, and quantify the amount of time spent in crucial winter habitats.
+We propose to capture and collar up to 40 additional pronghorn in northern Nevada and 40 mule deer in two existing study areas that are known to have extensive migration movements.
+The information from the GPS collars will be used to augment existing GPS radio collar study's that were initially designed to delineate migration corridors, stop-over locations, and quantify the amount of time spent in crucial winter habitats.
 We will use Brownian Bridge Movement Models (Horne et al. 2007, Sawyer et al 2009) to analyze the GPS telemetry data we collect on marked animals.
-To accomplish this goal, NDOW will contract or use existing agreements with the USGS Wyoming Cooperative Research Unit or a third party to analyze the migration movement data upon project completion.
+To accomplish this goal, NDOW will contract or use existing agreements with the University of Nevada Reno or a third party to analyze the migration movement data upon project completion.
 The migration corridors and winter range delineation will be used by NDOW to identify priority habitat and restoration projects.
 We will share these data and analyses with our federal partners and local wildlife conservation organizations to facilitate conservation efforts.
+For project #2, wildlife safety crossing research, we will follow the methods of Simpson et al (2016) for the appropriate placement of remote trail cameras and analysis of previously collected data for years 2018-2019.
+For project #3 we will collect important predictor variables such as daily NDVI and surface water and use the methods outlined by Robb et al (2019) and Stoner et al (2016) to apply statistical models for predicting animals' movements based on remote sensing data.